 How It Affects Your Body

-People who become sick with COVID-19 may experience mild to severe disease.
-Symptoms, such as cough and shortness of breath, can come on suddenly.
+People who become sick with COVID-19 may experience mild to severe disease, or in many cases be asymptomatic (have no symptoms).
+COVID-19 symptoms, such as cough and shortness of breath, can come on suddenly.
 Severe illness may cause a number of complications that require medical intervention, including: